Skip to main content

 Added in: v1.10 testProject.grepInvert

-Filter to only run tests with a title not matching one of the patterns.
+Filter to only run tests with a title not matching any of the patterns.
 This is the opposite of testProject.grep.
 Also available globally and in the command line with the --grep-invert option.

 grepInvert option is also useful for tagging tests.